Read and follow the guidelines

 Applying for a grant from the NJEA Frederick L. Hipp Foundation is easier than ever:

-- Carefully review all the information under What every applicant needs to know, which outlines the types of grants funded and the information that should be included in each section of the application.
+- Carefully review all the information under What every applicant needs to know.

-- Check out the project descriptions of previous grants the Foundation has funded to get ideas.
+- Check out the recipients of previous grants the Foundation has funded to get ideas.

 - Form your project team and plan the grant program as a team, but avoid “writing by committee.”
 Have the best grant writer on the team draft the application for review by the other team members.

 - Complete the application form.
 The PDF document can be completed electronically, saved on your computer, and then printed when done.
-If you prefer a Word document version, or that we mail you a hard copy, contact us at firstname.lastname@example.org
+You can request hard copy of the application by contacting us at email@example.com

-- Be sure to follow all instructions, especially the requirement that the Project Summary and Sections A-E must be anonymous.
+- Be sure to follow all instructions, especially the requirement that Sections 1-6 must be anonymous.

 - Be sure the application clearly communicates your project in a cohesive manner – that the Objectives section address the Needs Assessment, the Project Plan leads to the objectives, the Budget section directly addresses costs of the Project Plan, and the evaluation addresses how the project objectives were met.

 - Frequently Asked Questions

 Have a friend or colleague who is unfamiliar with your project read the draft application.
 Does it make sense?
 Does it leave unanswered questions?